It seems some people clearly need instructions for lying by the pool!

 4. Walk along the beach and sit under the banyan tree at the majestic Moana-Surfrider hotel and people-watch over a nice cold beer.

-5. Eat at Cheeseburger in Paradise for greasy burgers and fries (go on, you’re on holiday!)
+5. Eat at Cheeseburger in Nation for greasy burgers and fries (go on, you’re on holiday!)

 6. Take the kids (or just yourself) to Honolulu Zoo right down by Diamond Head.
 Wander the extensive grounds or take a picnic on a Wednesday for the 6pm concert.

-7. Dine at Roy’s on Waikiki Beachwalk for a bit of fine dining on “Hawaiian fusion cuisine”.
+7. Dine at Roy’s on Waikiki Beachwalk for a bit of fine dining on “Hawaiian fusion cuisine” in the hubbub of Beachwalk.

 8. When in Hawaii you really must surf.
 Get a lesson or rent a longboard and head out into the waves.
 The latest craze actually seems easier though – punting on your longboard (not that I tried it!)